vijayvk18/Address-hub/README.md

 - ✅ RESTful API design principles
 - ✅ Distance calculation using Haversine formula (accurate for Earth's surface)
 - ✅ Router-based organization for scalability

-## License

-This project is created as a demonstration of FastAPI skills.